 Slice Zucchini into thin strips about 1.5 inches long.

-finely slide 1 tablespoon scallion greens, then rough chop remaining the scallions into 1/2 inch pieces.
+finely slide 1 tablespoon scallion greens, then rough chop remaining the scallions into ½ inch pieces.
 Peel and mince the Ginger.
+Mince the garlic.

 Serve and garnish with sliced scallions and sesame seeds.